Notes for Applicants

 Cost of Living

-The cost of living varies based on individuals living lifestyles.
-The average cost of living in Hong Kong (excluding tuition and accommodation fees) is estimated to be between USD5,900 to USD9,200 a year (2 semesters), including food, transportation, clothing and educational expenses such as books and stationery.
+The cost of living varies depending on individuals lifestyle choices.
+The average cost of living in Hong Kong (excluding tuition and accommodation fees) is estimated to be HKD50,000 (approx. USD6,400) per 2 semesters, including meals, transport, laundry and education expenses such as books and stationery.
+Students may also need to budget for overseas learning activities and emergency medical expenses, etc.

 Student Accommodation

-Except for students offered government-funded places on the Postgraduate Certificate in Law programme (PCLL), who are eligible to apply for student residence subject to lot drawing, all taught postgraduate students should seek off-campus accommodation as early as possible before arriving in Hong Kong.
+Except for students offered government-funded places on the Postgraduate Certificate in Law programme (PCLL), who are eligible to apply for student residence subject to lot drawing, all master's (taught postgraduate) students should seek off-campus accommodation as early as possible before arriving in Hong Kong.
 More information about off-campus accommodation is available here

 Cancellation of Programmes